drachenwald/autobaelfyr/_issues/2023-07/101-persona-journeys.md

 Easy, quick, comfortable, and safe.
 Now.

 But what about my persona.?
 Or yours?
-And that is the what I want to make you think about.
+And that is what I want to make you think about.
 I’m not going to go into detail about what my persona would experience, but rather try and inspire questions about what your persona would have had to go through.
 In fact, reading this article back to myself, it is in many ways more a stream of thoughts and ‘whatabouts’, and that suits my purpose